DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-improve-the-application-process.md

 The report was previously called ‘Status of applications’.

-Research showed that the title meant that some users expected all statuses to be included, not just those that help users know how quickly their courses are filling up.
+Research showed that some users expected all statuses to be included, not just those that help users know how quickly their courses are filling up.

-By changing the name of the status report to ‘Status of active applications’, users are less likely to expect the report to include statuses like ‘rejected’ and ‘application withdrawn’.
+By changing the name of the status report to ‘Status of active applications’, users are less likely to expect the report to include statuses like ‘rejected’.

 ## How it works